cassproject/cass-editor/README.md

 A response event will be sent: "setOk","setFail" after the save is attempted.

 # Validation
+## 1.2
 Most fields are not validated beyond the input type assigned to them.
 URLs, drop downs, datetimes and selectors all have inbuilt validation.
 The datetime format being used is ISO 8601.
 The user is prevented from saving invalid date.
 To change the behavior to warn the user if they are saving invalid data, set `allowValidationBypass=true`.

+## 1.3
+Validation can be accomplished through the configuration manager.
+Here you can set which fields are required, the type of value accepted, whether the field is limited to one value or can have multiple values, etc.

 # Keyboard Shortcuts
 &uarr; & &darr; - Navigate up and down the list of frameworks and competencies.
 &larr; & &rarr; - Expand and contract nested competencies.
 Enter - Select the current element.
-Shift + Enter - Select all.
-Backspace - Go back.
+(1.2 and earlier) Shift + Enter - Select all.
+(1.2 and earlier) Backspace - Go back.
+(1.2 and earlier)
-Tab - Switch focus between the buttons and text fields on the page.
+Tab - Switch focus between elements on the page.
-Escape - Return to list navigation.
-Shift + X - Drag competency
+Space - Select the element currently in focus.
+(1.3) Escape - Return to list navigation.
+(1.2 and earlier) Shift + X - Drag competency
 Shift + C - Drag and copy competency
 Shift + V - Drop competency
-Shift + U - Unlink competency
+Shift + U - Unlink competency  (1.2 and earlier)
 Shift + &uarr; & Shift + &darr; - Move competency up and down in the list.
+Shift + &larr; & Shift + &rarr; - Move competency indent and outdent in the list (1.3)